-Pack your bags for the adventure of a lifetime to Australia, where you’ll enjoy the most gorgeous landscapes, experience the buzz of the nightlife Down Under and make lots of money along the way with Australia’s unbeatable wages in the Northern Territory.
-Begin with an action-packed week in Darwin and Kakaku & Litchfield National Parks, and get settled into the stunning surroundings of the Northern Territory.
-Then you’ll get 12 months of support from our professional jobs team, who’ll support you in getting your new Australian job!
+Pack your bags for the adventure of a lifetime in Australia, where you’ll enjoy the most gorgeous landscapes and earn great money with Australia’s unbeatable wages in the Northern Territory.
+Enjoy Darwin’s stunning natural beauty, exploring national parks, luscious rainforests and amazing wildlife.
+Begin with a week in a centrally-located, popular hostel, meeting like-minded travellers and finding your feet in your new life Down Under!
+Then you’ll receive 12 months of support from our professional jobs team, who’ll support you in getting your Aussie job!
 Dive in and get job hunting in fantastic Darwin!

-- Earn big bucks in Oz - The Northern Territory offers some of the best wages in Australia!
-Average earnings of $18 - $35 an hour!
+- Earn big in Oz - The Northern Territory offers some of the best wages in Australia!

 - Spend a week in a buzzing hostel and celebrate the beginning of your Darwin adventures!